BNCR Class S: History

-Of the three unaltered Class S, 103 had the shortest existence and at the end of 1938 she was scrapped after being out of use for two years.
+Of the three unaltered Class S, 103 had the shortest existence and at the end of 1938 it was scrapped after being out of use for two years.

 111 (ex-70) was renumbered a second time in December 1948, becoming No.44.
-Having spent her latter years on the Ballycastle line she accumulated a total of more than 1000000 mi before being withdrawn after 58 years of service.
+Having spent her latter years on the Ballycastle line it accumulated a total of more than 1000000 mi before being withdrawn after 58 years of service.
 No.44 was scrapped in February 1954.

 104 was shedded at Ballymena for many years and was renumbered No.43 in October 1943.
-Four years later she received a heavy repair and was transferred to the Ballycastle line where she worked until the line closed in 1950.
-No.43 remained in stock until 1954 when she was scrapped.
+Four years later it received a heavy repair and was transferred to the Ballycastle line where it worked until the line closed in 1950.
+No.43 remained in stock until 1954 when it was scrapped.

 Technical details

 When starting a locomotive from rest, a simpling valve was opened which admitted steam directly from the boiler to the low-pressure cylinder as well as the high-pressure one.
 Not only did this provide maximum tractive effort when starting but also avoided problems that might arise if the high-pressure piston was in a dead centre position.
 Once moving, the simpling valve was closed and the locomotive continued in compound operation.